Master of Energy study tracks

-STATS 726 Time Series
+STATS 726 Time Series (Semester Two)

 STATS 726 provides a general introduction to the theory of time series and prediction including stationary processes, moving average and autoregressive (ARIMA) models, modelling and estimation in the time domain, seasonal models, forecasting, spectral analysis and bivariate processes.
 This foundation course at postgraduate level is particularly suitable for students in economics and finance, and in the engineering and physical sciences.

 Specific topics covered include: linear processes; ARMA models; inference and prediction for time series models; spectral analysis of time series; inference in the frequency domain.

 Prereqs: STATS 210 and either STATS 320 or STATS 325.
 STATS 201/8 is recommended

 ENGSCI 763 Advanced Simulation and Stochastic Optimisation (Semester Two)